syedzubinhafiz/supermario/design-docs/REQ3&4_Rationale.md

 Alternatively, using a for loop ranging from 0 to the size of the HashMap for indexing would have been a plausible method to loop through entries with priority.
 However, this would require us to have the keys entered from 1-10 ( highest to lowest priority ).
-This method as a whole is just more troublesome to code and would have likely made the performance of the game worse.
+This method as a whole is just more troublesome to code and would have likely made the performance of the edu.monash.fit2099.game worse.
 Aside from that future programmers would also have had to been made aware of this to avoid any mistakes.

 We plan to keep Koopa's from performing any unwanted actions by returning null constantly when getActions() of the new DormantBehaviour class is called.